 - 1. Place the motorcycle on a level surface and let the engine cool if necessary. - 2.
-Remove cowlings A and B, and panel A. (See pages 6-5 and 6-6 for cowling and panel removal and installation procedures.) - 3.
-Place a container under the engine to collect the used coolant.
+Remove cowlings A and B, and panel A. (See pages 6-5-6-7 for cowling and panel removal and installation procedures.) - 3.
+Place a container under the engine to collect the used coolant. - 4.
+Remove the radiator cap and coolant reservoir cap.